Command Line Tools

 |---|---|

-On success, the command prints a job ID.
-Use it with load-status or cancel-load.
+On success, the command prints job_id and target_path, which can then be used with load-status or cancel-load.

 Usage: cv load-status [OPTIONS] <JOB_ID>